 Find the Advising Coordinators for undergraduate or graduate studies advising assistance.

 Shenandoah first-year students have many academic resources to help them be successful.
 As a university, we are committed to helping students reach their full potential and experience positive learning outcomes.

 Visit the Shenandoah Bookstore website for textbooks, course materials, apparel, accessories, supplies and more.

 The Office of the Registrar is responsible for maintaining student academic records, providing services related to course registration, and supporting and enforcing academic policies and procedures.

-The Center for Public Service and Scholarship offers many ways for you to be a part of our community through service, fun, tutoring, building homes and sharing your talents.
+The Center for Civic Engagement offers many ways for you to be a part of our community through service, fun, tutoring, building homes and sharing your talents.

 CTLT provides faculty with essential training and workshops in instructional technologies.